Spacemance · direct from the author, Sera Voss

 A Ceasefire on the Edge of Breaking

-The evidence trail leads through fabricated intelligence, buried war crimes, and a conspiracy designed to reignite a conflict that never truly ended.
+Enemies work shoulder to shoulder in corridors that feel tighter every day, sharing meals they both pretend are operational.
+But the saboteur is closer than either suspects, and the trail leads through fabricated intelligence, buried war crimes, and a conspiracy designed to reignite a war that never truly ended.

 The Most Dangerous Thing on This Ship